Are you an "Old School" or "New School" Sales Leader?

 2) Provide Holistic Feedback, Let Your Rep Self-Diagnose

 Traditional or "old school" sales leaders always focus on providing evaluative feedback, typically focusing on past results the rep has produced and what they need to do to improve their performance.
 By comparison, "new school" sales leaders focus on looking into the future and identifying the behavioral issues that impact performance.
-Rather than simply pointing to the numbers (results) they focus on identifying and understanding the underlying behaviors that are causing holding the sales rep back from maximing their potential.
+Rather than simply pointing to the numbers (results) they focus on identifying and understanding the underlying behaviors that are causing holding the sales rep back from maximizing their potential.
 "Old school" sales leaders like to quickly jump to the end of discussion by simply telling the rep "you need to make more calls to get more meetings."
 They focus on telling reps they need to work harder.
-"New school" sales leaders however focus on getting their reps to self identify and diagnose their specific skill deficiencies and behaviors that are holding them them back.
+"New school" sales leaders possess coaching skills which enables them to empower their reps to self identify and self diagnose their specific skill deficiencies and behaviors that are holding them them back.
 This is why "new school" sales leaders are much more effective than "old school" sales leaders with identifying core performance issues and gaining genuine buy-in from their reps for developing strategies to improve performance.
 When you have buy-in from your reps, sales coaching becomes far more easier and more impactful.

 3) Create a Team-Oriented Sales Culture

 Old school sales teams focus on cut-throat competition between peers and teams.
 Does this look familiar?